-Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLA) [PDF] based on the scheduled prices.
+- IS&T will evaluate your server management needs and offer a comprehensive management package for your server environment.

-- Maintain the operating system on the machine, including initial installation, any interim security patching involved, and major upgrades
+- Maintain the operating system on your machine, including initial installation, any interim security patching involved, and major upgrades.

-- Maintain our standard environment on the system, including remote login via Kerberos-enabled SSH and access to central MIT services, e.g., Kerberos, AFS, Moira
+- Maintain our standard environment on the system, including remote login via Kerberos-enabled SSH and access to central MIT services, e.g., Kerberos, Moira.

-- Coordinate any changes to the system with the client to address any application testing or integration issues that may arise
+- Coordinate any changes to the system with you (client) to address any application testing or integration issues that may arise.

-- Provide support for an Apache web server running on the system, excluding content
+- Manage an Apache web server running on the system, excluding content.

 - Perform any capacity planning required to create, maintain, and expand managed databases, as well as monitor performance and make specific recommendations to improve efficiency.

-- Provide monitoring of the system for network connectivity, CPU, memory, and disk space utilization, SSH login availability, and any application specific monitoring that is requested by the client.
+- Provide monitoring of the system for network connectivity, CPU, memory, and disk space utilization, SSH login availability, and any application specific monitoring that you request.

-Upon request, Server Operations will work with the client to formulate an appropriate disaster recovery (DR) and business continuity (BC) plan appropriate for the service level of the supported systems.
-This may require your participation in BC/DR exercises in which your systems are recovered to alternate data center.
+Disaster recovery: Upon request, IS&T will work with you to formulate a disaster recovery (DR) and business continuity (BC) plan appropriate for your application.
+This will require your participation in BC/DR exercises in which your systems are recovered to alternate site.